keeganpaleshi/RMTest/README.md

 ```

 `slope_MeV_per_ch` may also be specified under `calibration` to fix the
-ADC→MeV conversion.
-When this slope is given the two‑point fit is skipped
+ADC->MeV conversion.
+When this slope is given the two-point fit is skipped
 and the provided value is used directly.
 If `intercept_MeV` is also
 supplied the calibration is fully fixed and Po‑214 is no longer searched.
 Set either value to `null` to retain the automatic calibration.